vijay2249/BoringNotes/Azure/Azure-Fundamentals/Architecture-Services/compute-and-network-services.md

 the produced apps can be consumed from any HTTP or HTTPS based clients

 ##### Web Jobs
-you can use the webjobs feature to run a program or a script in teh same context as a web app, api app, or mobile app.
+you can use the webjobs feature to run a program or a script in the same context as a web app, api app, or mobile app.
 They can be scheduled or run by a trigger.

 Webjobs are often used to run background tasks as part of your application logic.

 ##### Mobile apps
-Feature of app service to quickly build a backend for IOS and Android apps. features include
+Feature of app service to quickly build a backend for IOS and Android apps.

+features include

-    ->store mobile app data in a cloud based SQL db
+->store mobile app data in a cloud based SQL db<br>
-    -> authenticate customers aganist common social providers, such as MSA, Google, FB etc.
+-> authenticate customers aganist common social providers, such as MSA, Google, FB etc.<br>
-    -> send push notifications
+-> send push notifications<br>
 -> execute custom back-end logic in Nodejs or C#

 ----